 Lecture slides will be posted on D2L before class begins.
 Some days we will have in-class activities that will be posted as material on D2L.
-We will use Zoom polls, breakout rooms, and Kahoot for activities.
-Recorded lectures will be posted on D2L following the synchronous session.
+We will use Kahoot! for in-class activities.
+Recorded lectures will be posted on D2L following the live class.